RobiNN1/PHP-UI-Kit/README.md

 ]);
 ```

-It is also possible to write everything directly in template:
+It is also possible to call components in a template:

 ```php
 get_ui()->setPath(__DIR__.'/templates'); // Path to dir with custom templates